-- Decision to close both or either course will be made in first instance by Course Manager, in his absence the duty green keeper, or if neither available the staff in professional shop
+- The decision to close both or either course will be made in the first instance by the Course Manager, in his absence the duty green keeper, or if neither is available the staff in professional shop.

-During competitive play it may also be necessary to close course or courses either temporarily or for the day should weather deteriorate to a sufficient extent.
+- During competitive play it may also be necessary to close the course or courses either temporarily or for the day should weather deteriorate to a sufficient extent.

-- In such circumstances the decision to close course or to suspend play will be made by Course Manager, duty green keeper or staff in professional shop.
+- In such circumstances the decision to close the course or to suspend play will be made by the Course Manager, duty green keeper or staff in professional shop.

 - The decision to re-open or recommence play will also be at the discretion of said person/persons.